awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/outputs-add.md

    1. For **IP address**, choose the IP address where you want to send the output\.

    1. For **Port**, choose the port that you want to use when the content is distributed to this output\.
+For more information about ports, see [Output Destinations](destinations.md)\.

    1. For **Smoothing latency**, specify the additional delay that you want to use with output smoothing\.
 We recommend that you specify a value of 0 ms to disable smoothing\.
 However, if the receiver can't process the stream properly, specify a value between 100 and 1,000 ms\.
-This way, MediaConnect attempts to correct jitter from the flow source\.
+This way, AWS Elemental MediaConnect attempts to correct jitter from the flow source\.
 If you keep this field blank, the service uses the default value of 0 ms\.

 ------
 #### [ Zixi pull ]